vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

-Tilak's platform speeches, English or Marathi, always produced profound impression on his hearers ; for, as Lord Morley says *' Political oratory is action not words; action, character, will, conviction, purpose and person- ality."
+Tilak's platform speeches, English or Marathi, always produced profound impression on his hearers ; for, as Lord Morley says *' Political oratory is action not words; action, character, will, conviction, purpose and person###ality."
 Mr. Tilak, deficient in words, had enough of character and personality.
 These made him quite irresistible.